 Dear Mr. Electrician: How do I change recessed lights to pendant lights?

-REMOVING RECESSED LIGHT HOUSINGS
+REMOVE LIGHT HOUSINGS

 Remodel type recessed light housing are the easiest to remove.
 It varies slightly between brands, but first shut off the power at the circuit breaker.